08. 02. 2021

 Flashcard App Idea Was Born And Passion for Our Own Product Rose

-The company came into existence in 2014 together with an idea to have its own product along with creating apps for customers (such as Twisto, Integromat, Poetizer, Kuberg, PwC).
+The company came into existence in 2014 together with an idea to have its own product along with creating apps for customers.
 We, in SKOUMAL, have been successful with turning ideas of others into working products and technology problems into technological know-how.

-The plan was to create a simple intuitive tool for teachers to teach vocabulary and students to learn it innovatively, interactively, and without the many distractions that other Flashcard apps supported (such as ads, games that single out the word from context, senseless sentences, etc…)
+The plan was to create a simple intuitive tool for teachers to teach vocabulary and students to learn it innovatively, interactively, and without so many distractions that other Flashcard apps supported.

 That was the story of 2014.
 But…